Quid Pro Quo (Terriers): Plot

-Zeitlin visits Britt in prison, pretending to be his lawyer and paying his bail.
-He leaves just as Hank and Laura arrive at the station, and he confirms that Zeitlin wants the tape where he threatens Laura's life.
-They meet with Maggie (Jamie Denbo), who states that Britt could face up to three years in prison for assault and battery.
-She directs them towards one of her clients, Councilman Sam Albrecht (Scott Klace), who has his own misgivings about Zeitlin.
-While Hank and Laura meet with Jason, Britt meets with Zeitlin, claiming that the tape does not exist.
-Zeitlin offers to help with his case if he works for him in investigating a possible source in his office.
+Zeitlin visits Britt (Michael Raymond-James) in jail, pretending to be his lawyer and paying his bail.
+He leaves just as Hank and Laura arrive, confirming to them that Zeitlin wants the recording Hank claims to have of him threatening Laura.
+They meet with Maggie (Jamie Denbo), tells them Britt could face up to three years in prison for assault and battery.
+She directs them towards one of her clients, councilman Sam Albrecht (Scott Klace), who has his own misgivings about Zeitlin.
+Britt meets with Zeitlin and affirms the recording was a bluff.
+Zeitlin offers his legal help if he investigates a possible source in his office.